Skip to content

 Hosted by the Women's Bar Association of DC Interested in learning from a dynamic panel of women at the top of their careers?
 Leaders from the private sector, government, and the judiciary will provide insight from their experiences climbing the corporate and legal ladders, including how their leadership styles differ from their male counterparts.
 This delightful evening is sure to inspire, empower, and provide guidance to all generations of women leaders and to those looking to boost their pathway to leadership!
 Speakers: Hon.
 Tanya Jones Bosier, Magistrate Judge, D.C.
 Superior Court Lisa Fowlkes, Vice President Regulatory Affairs, Comcast NBC Universal Khalilah Harris, Chief of Staff, Office of Personnel Management Vicki Warker, Vice President, Product Management, Mercury Gate International The discussion will be moderated by Kandis Gibson, WBA President-Elect We are pleased to be a co-sponsor of this event.

-Graphic: 2022 Awards Ceremony Award Recipient
+Graphic: 2022 Awards Ceremony award recipient

 2022 Awards Ceremony